jmgpena/cfc/README.md

 - Pheanstalk (client library for beanstalkd)
 - Websocket (PHP library for connecting to websocket server)

+This project was fun to work on and I ended up learning new stuff on the way.
+I could also have used node.js for the various components and probably would have been easier because of the asynchronous architecture already in place.

 # Architecture

 I use nginx as the webserver and proxy for the websocket server.
 Also